virTripathi/vira/README.md

 4. docker-compose build --up
 5. Run docker-compose exec mini-jarvis-docker php artisan migrate --seed to migrate tables and seed the db.
 6. Wait for a few minutes and your application will start running on localhost:9000/public and mysql_db instance in [9001 port](http://localhost:9001/index.php?route=/).
+7. Run localhost:9000/public/task_export.php to download all the tasks in csv format.